PureSchmaltz

 We Cannot Live With Too Much Ambiguity

-A couple of short weeks ago, I could have sworn that I'd uncovered pretty much everything even remotely interesting about Success, yet the stories continue.
+A couple of short weeks ago, I could have sworn that I'd uncovered everything even remotely interesting about Success, yet the stories continue.
 The topic, too, seems to grow richer the farther I delve into unexplored territory.
 Success seems less simple now, less obvious.
-It might, by the time I finish writing this series, come to seem meaningless, once I've exhausted its many often contradictory meanings.
-It might be the case with every concept, even with every word.
-Contemplate it too much and it melts into the scenery, becoming distinctly less distinct the more I consider it.
-Understanding, even comprehension, of a concept might just utterly depend upon no more than a superficial appreciation of its meaning.
+By the time I finish writing this series, it might come to seem meaningless once I’ve exhausted its many, often contradictory meanings.
+This might be the case with every concept, even with every word.
+Contemplate it too much, and it melts into the scenery, becoming distinctly less distinct the more I consider it.
+Understanding, even comprehension, of a concept might utterly depend upon no more than a superficial appreciation of its meaning.
 We cannot not live with too much ambiguity, and upon closer scrutiny, we tend to find ever more ambiguity.
-Too much, while subjective, probably means 'very little.'
+Too much in this context, while subjective, probably means 'very little.'

 -